WeblateOrg/weblate/docs/faq.rst

 .. code-block:: sh

+    # Commit all pending changes in Weblate, you can do this in the UI as well
+    wlc commit
+    # Lock translation in Weblate, again this can be done in the UI as well
+    wlc lock
     # Add weblate as remote
     git remote add weblate https://hosted.weblate.org/git/weblate/website/
     # You might need to include credentials in some cases: